Everett Lindsay

-Everett Eric Lindsay (born September 18, 1970) is a former American college and professional football player who was a guard in the National Football League (NFL) for eleven seasons.
-He played college football for the University of Mississippi, and was recognized as an All-American.
+Everett Eric Lindsay (born September 18, 1970) is an American former professional football player who was a guard for 11 seasons in the National Football League (NFL).
+He played college football for the Ole Miss Rebels, earning consensus All-American recognition in 1992.
 He played professionally for the Minnesota Vikings, Baltimore Ravens and Cleveland Browns of the NFL.

-Early years
+Early life

 Lindsay was born in Burlington, Iowa, and raised in Raleigh, North Carolina.
 He attended Millbrook High School in Raleigh, where he played for the Millbrook Wildcats high school football team.

 College career

 While attending the University of Mississippi, he played for the Ole Miss Rebels football team from 1989 to 1992.
 He was initially a walk-on, but later earned an athletic scholarship and anchored the offensive line under then head coach Billy Brewer.
 Lindsay was a first-team All-Southeastern Conference (SEC) selection in 1991 and 1992, and a consensus first-team All-American in 1992.